HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-04-state-and-payment-channels.md

 ## State Channels

-Now there is more that you can with blockchain besides "simple" payments.
+Now, there is more that you can with blockchain besides "simple" payments.
 Smart contracts allow running more sophisticated logic on a blockchain and you can even run simple games on a decentralized infrastructure using these constructions.
 But does it really make sense to have each move of your virtual chess game processed and verified by thousands of nodes all around the world?
 Scalability is an issue in blockchain-land.

 With regards to throughput it suffices to look at the events around the launch of [CryptoKitties](https://www.cryptokitties.co/) on the Ethereum network in November 2017.
 It was the first decentralized Application, or dApp, that gained significant traction.
 At some point the dApp accounted for around 105 of total traffic on the Ethereum blockchain, causing transaction confirmation to take much longer than usual and increasing transaction fees significantly.